Thomas Björkman

 - Cover crop integration in vegetable cropping systems

-My basic research focuses on how development is arrested in the inflorescence of Brassica oleracea.
+My basic research focused on how development is arrested in the inflorescence of Brassica oleracea.
 A superb model system for this process is broccoli, a close relative of the well-studied Arabidopsis, and, with cauliflower, an extreme expression of such developmental arrest.
 Furthermore, precise control of this arrest is a critical management issue for a billion-dollar part of the vegetable industry.
-My lab investigates the role of homeotic genes believed to control developmental transition during this process.
+My lab investigated the role of homeotic genes believed to control developmental transition during this process.

 Publications